Hedonic Prices and Quality Adjusted Price Indices Powered by AI: AI-Based Hedonic Price Models and Price Indices for Apparel

 where the price is treated as missing for the case of no sales.

+To estimate the hedonic price function, we collected the most recent description (Text$_i$) and image (Image$_i$) available for each product as of July 2019\textemdash shortly after the end of the study.
+Descriptions include the product's title, brand name, a list of high-level bullet points, and a description provided by the seller.

+These images and descriptions are occasionally updated.
+We remark that changes to images and descriptions do not reflect changes to the underlying product, which would require creation of a new product identifier (see Section \ref{subsec:defining-products} below).
+Thus, the captured descriptions and images represent each product throughout the study's duration.
+Changes to the description or image do not reflect changes to a product's underlying valuable attributes, hence they should not change its hedonic price.

-One key characteristic of our data is the very high turnover of products from month to month, as shown in Figure \ref{fig:turnover} below.
+One key characteristic of our data is the very high turnover of products from month to month, as shown in Figure \ref{fig:turnover}.
 Moreover, Figure \ref{fig:growthproducts} shows that there is considerable growth in the selection of products.
-As discussed in the introduction, these properties motivate the use of the hedonic approach for gauging changes in price levels.
-The data set we used for this analysis was roughly 20 terabytes because of the number of products and the length of the time period covered.
-The Spark environment on an EMR cluster was the most appropriate environment to hold and process such large data.
-The product embeddings and estimation of the hedonic price functions were carried out on a GPU cluster of Amazon Web Services using the Sagemaker notebooks.
+As discussed in the introduction, these properties motivate the use of hedonic indices.

+The size of the resulting dataset is approximately 20 terabytes, owing to the vast number of products and the length of the time period covered.
+Cloud computing tools based upon Apache's Hadoop and Spark were nonetheless highly effective for holding and processing the data (both in terms of cost and computing time).\footnote{For example, training our model takes under 24 hours on a cloud computer with 8 Nvidia V100 GPUs, corresponding to less then $\$500$ in cloud computing fees using the Sagemaker environment provided by Amazon Web Services.
+The largest expense was data storage, which came to roughly $\$460$ per month.} In this case, these cloud computing resources were provided by Amazon Web Services (AWS).
+Computation of the product embeddings and estimation of the hedonic price function were carried out on a GPU cluster, also provided by AWS.